Regulation governing admissions and language classification

 The person concerned by a decision may submit an appeal against it to the Executive Committee within ninety days of being notified thereof.
 The written appeal shall be addressed to the President of the Association and shall list all the factors on which it is intended to base the case.
 The Executive Committee shall consult the Committee before reaching its decision.

 - The pre-candidate's name, address and customary working languages (but not a language classification as defined in this regulation) as well as the names of the active members introducing her or him shall be published on the appropriate list.
-As a general rule, no pre-candidate shall have the right to remain on this list for a period exceeding three years.
+No pre-candidate shall have the right to remain on this list for a period exceeding five years.

 - Any interpreter who for one hundred and fifty days of work has, without exception, observed the Association's Code of Professional Ethics and all its other rules and regulations as well as the other rules of the profession may apply to be admitted to the Association as a candidate with a view to becoming an active or associate member.
 Such request shall be made to the Committee on Admissions and Language Classification.
 It shall be signed by at least three sponsors at most three years before the date of receipt of the file by the Secretariat.
 It must be accompanied by remittance of the required administration fee.